 There is something about silence and darkness that makes most of us uncomfortable.
 The disciples were hiding for their lives.
-How discouraging it must have been to wonder if everything they had sacrificed for Christ and all they had believed to be true would end like this – huddling together in fear of what would come next.
+How discouraging it must have been to wonder if everything they had sacrificed for Christ, and all they had believed to be true, would end like this – huddling together in fear of what would come next.
 As I sat here pondering how difficult the silence was for the disciples back then, I realized how hard it is for me over 2000 years later.

-All of us have experienced our own personal versions of “Silent Saturday.”
-We face times when we have lived from a place of faith in God and His promises, and hold tight to our relationship with Jesus, believing what He has said, even when we sometimes don’t fully understand it.
+All of us have experienced our own personal versions of a silent Saturday.
+We face times in which we have lived from a place of faith in God and His promises.
+We hold tight to our relationship with Jesus, believing what He has said, even when we sometimes don’t fully understand it.
 We follow; we believe; we trust.
-We marvel when we see God’s hand working in our lives or the lives of those around us, but then we find ourselves in a Silent Saturday.
-We pray for God’s guidance or His help, but it seems He is silent, so we assume He is gone and start to question what will happen to us in His absence.
-We feel scared, helpless, and if we are honest, we sometimes feel betrayed, as if everything we have done has been for nothing!
-Where is God?!
+We marvel when we see God’s hand working in our lives or the lives of those around us, but then we find ourselves in a silent Saturday.
+We pray for God’s guidance and help, but it seems He is silent.
+As a result, we wonder if He is gone and start to question what will happen to us in His absence.
+We feel scared and helpless; and if we are honest, we sometimes feel betrayed, as if everything we have done has been for nothing.
+The questions start to swirl within us, “Where is God?
 Why won’t He answer me?
-Why won’t He help me?!
+Why won’t He help me?!”
 The longer the silence, the more scared or disillusioned we become.
-Depression sets in and we huddle down and start trying to figure out what we should do next to protect ourselves, because obviously God has let us down.
+Depression sets in.
+We hunker down and start trying to figure out what we should do to protect ourselves, because it seems God has disappeared.

 The disciples were already confused and fearful when Jesus was arrested.
-They watched Him willingly lay down His life when they knew He had the power to strike back at those who were harming Him.
+They watched Him willingly lay down His life even though they knew He had the power to strike back at those who were harming Him.
 Surely they felt like their entire world was falling apart and the future was too dark to see.
 Jesus was dead and in the tomb; Darkness set in and the silence became deafening.
 What I always found interesting was that Jesus had told them multiple times what He was doing and why He was doing it, but they just kept missing it.
 (Matthew 16:21 and 20:17-19) The problem wasn’t that they hadn’t been told, but rather that they never fully understood – or didn’t want to understand.
 Jesus even told the disciples “I am telling you now before it happens so that when it does happen, you will believe that I am who I am.”
-(John 13:19) How many times has the same thing happened to me because I was blinded by my own ideas of what should happen, based on an incorrect interpretation of what God has said to me through His word?
+(John 13:19) How many times has the same thing happened to me because I was blinded by my own ideas of what should happen based on an incorrect interpretation of what God has said to me through His word?
 Just like the disciples, sometimes I can’t get out of my own way to see His.

 Most of you have seen the holy week quote that says, “It’s Friday, but Sunday is coming!”
 I’ve always looked at that as a reference to the miraculous resurrection that secured my eternal life as a believer, but today it suddenly meant something else.
-Sunday isn’t just about my salvation, but about the resurrection of hope and faith in me (and in us).
-There is a “Sunday” coming in my life where I will see God move in ways that are impossible for me to understand right now while I am in the midst of silent but excruciating pain.
-The marvelous truth about my Silent Saturday is that no matter what I feel, it doesn’t change the fact that God is working things out behind the scenes.
+Sunday isn’t just about my salvation, but about resurrecting hope and faith in me (and in us).
+There is a “Sunday” coming in my life where I will see God move in ways that are impossible for me to understand when I am in the midst of silent but excruciating pain.
+The marvelous truth about my silent Saturday is that no matter what I feel, it doesn’t change the fact that God is working things out behind the scenes.
 He has made deep and abiding promises to me, and He doesn’t have to keep repeating them in order for them to be true.
 On the other hand, sometimes I need to go back and read those promises again, and read that God is the same yesterday, today and forever, so that I remember they are true.
 I need to remember it so that I can breathe in the silence and still have sight in the darkness.

-For the disciples, Friday was shocking and devastating, Saturday was silent and incapacitating both in action and in their hearts, but Sunday changed EVERYTHING!
+For the disciples, Friday was shocking and devastating; Saturday was silent and incapacitating both in their actions and in their hearts, but Sunday changed EVERYTHING!
 I read a statement that said, “Good Friday was the worst Friday until Sunday.”
 There is such truth in that statement, and the same holds true in the challenging times in our lives.
 When we experience tragedy or trouble, there isn’t anything good about it in our minds.
 We are left in places where the silence is deafening, and we are gutted with incapacitating fear or grief.
 We have to wait, and doing so makes us wonder and feel like the silence will never end, but then we finally step into the sun of a new day.
-Things start becoming clear and we see the proof that God was working even when we didn’t see it or didn’t understand.
-We then rejoice, celebrate and are changed by what we have witnessed.
+Things start becoming clear, and we see the proof that God was working even when we didn’t see it or didn’t understand.
+We then rejoice, celebrate and are changed by what we have witnessed and experienced.
 God has promised us that our trials and testing of our faith is for our good.
 James 1:2-4 says, “Consider it pure joy, my brothers and sisters, whenever you face trials of many kinds, because you know that the testing of your faith produces perseverance.
 Let perseverance finish its work so that you may be mature and complete, not lacking anything.”